DataDog/ddprof/Readme.md

 * Profiling backend does not currently colorize flamegraphs according to code source
 * `ddprof` does not support framepointers
 * `ddprof` does not support split debuginfo
-* `ddprof` nonoptionally writes a stacktrace to stdout if it encounters a nonrecoverable state
-* `ddprof` supports a stack depth of ~1000 native calls, but this depends greatly on the stack consumption behavior of your application.
-It might be much lower, around 250 calls, in practice
 * `ddprof` does not furnish overhead numbers to end users
 * `ddprof` does not yet implement retry if intake is unreachable